 Workers’ Compensation will pay all medical expenses — tests, hospitals, medicines, physical therapy, equipment, a home care attendant if essential, and transportation to and from doctors upon authorization from the New York City Law Department (Insurance Carrier) — even if you do not lose any time from work.

-If you are out of work for more than seven days as a result of your job-related injury or illness, Workers’ Compensation will pay approximately 2/3 of your gross wages lost for total disability — capped at $904.74 a week for accidents after 7/1/18.
+If you are out of work for more than seven days as a result of your job-related injury or illness, Workers’ Compensation will pay approximately 2/3 of your gross wages lost for total disability.
+The rate for reimbursement of wages and sick time will be determined by the New York State Workers' Compensation Board based on the degree of disability and employee's rate of pay.
 Note that these seven days need not be consecutive days of absence; they can accumulate over time.
-Your eligibility for lost wages begins on the eighth day you are absent from work; if your doctor keeps you out of work for 15 days or more your wage payments will be retroactive to the first day of your absence.
+Your eligibility for lost wages begins on the eighth day you are absent from work, unless your leave extends beyond 14 days; in that case, you may receive wage benefits from the first work day off the job.
 You will receive additional money if your injuries include permanent damage to a limb, facial scars, or loss of hearing or eyesight.
-See rates, caps and weeks of benefits.

 How to access Workers’ Compensation benefits